perrystreetsoftware/clientside_aws/README.md

 Adding to your project
 ---------------------------

+First, if you plan on running any rspec unit tests, you should update the REDIS_PATH variable in spec_helper.rb to point to your redis binary.

-From the command line, run:
+To start clientside_dynamodb stand-alone, from the command line, run:

     cd ~/clientside_dynamodb/
     ruby index.rb -p 4568